vacp2p/rfc-index/status/raw/status-app-protocols.md

 #### Community scope

-1._Community control_: messages enabling the basic functioning of the app to control features _only relevant to members of a specific community_.
+1. _Community control_: messages enabling the basic functioning of the app to control features _only relevant to members of a specific community_.
 Examples include Community Membership Updates, community Status Updates, etc.
 2. _Community content_: messages carrying user-generated content _only for members of a specific community_.

 #### Local scope